Dense matter in a holographic hard-wall model of QCD: Homogeneous ansatz

 showing that the baryon number density vanishes because of (\ref{gkpw:d}).
 Using the IR boundary condition (\ref{IRN:w}) gives

 Here,

-This allows a non-vanishing $\sfw_2$ leading to a non-vanishing condensate $\xi$ because of (\ref{gkpw:xi}).
+This allows a nonvanishing $\sfw_2$, leading to a nonvanishing condensate $\xi$ because of (\ref{gkpw:xi}).
 The NNN-type solution is a candidate for the QCD vacuum for $\mu_B=0$.
-If this is the case, $m_b^2$ is fixed by solving (\ref{peqn:w2}) as a function of the experimental input for the quark mass $m$ and the chiral condensate $\xi_0$
+If this is the case, $m_b^2$ is fixed by solving (\ref{peqn:w2}) as a function of the experimental input for the quark mass $m$ and the chiral condensate $\xi_0$,

 where $\sfw_2^{(0)}$ is written in terms of $\xi_{0}$ using the GKP-W relation (\ref{gkpw:xi}).

 Since (\ref{peqn:w2}) is a cubic polynomial in $\sfw_2$, there might be two more solutions that are in conflict with the experimental data.
 In order to examine them, we note that (\ref{peqn:w2}) is rewritten as